Maor-Ar/Elbars-Assignment/README.md

 # Product Management App

 Hey!
-This is my solutאion for the assignment.
+This is my solution for the assignment.
 It's a simple product management system where you can add, edit and search products.

 ## What it does